bhisaac/5eFP/5eFP-SRD.md

 ## Paralyzed

 - A paralyzed creature is incapacitated (see the condition) and can’t move or speak.
-- The creature automatically fails Strength and Dexterity saving throws.
+- The creature automatically fails STR and DEX checks.
 - Attack rolls against the creature have advantage.
-- Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.
+- Any attack that hits the creature is a critical hit if the attacker is within 1 square of the creature.

 ## Petrified

 - A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.
 - The creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings.
 - Attack rolls against the creature have advantage.
-- The creature automatically fails Strength and Dexterity saving throws.
+- The creature automatically fails STR and DEX ability checks.
 - The creature has resistance to all damage.
 - The creature is immune to poison and disease, although a poison or disease already in its system is suspended, not neutralized.